jcoliz/MsSentinel.HandsOnLab.1/README.md

 1. Select the "SentinelOne" data connector.
 Not the one using Azure Functions!
 1. In the right details pane, click "Open connector page"
 1. Notice that the status is "Connected" and shows green.
-1. Notice the "Last Log Received" was recently
+1. Notice the "Last Log Received" was recently updated.
+You may need to refresh the page.
 1. Notice the "Data received" graphs
 1. Notice the "Data types" are all green